Change or specify the DNS server to the nslookup command

-Using the nslookup command to send queries to the default DNS server
+The following nslookup command sends DNS queries to the default DNS server for the domain name google.com.

 #nslookup google.com